david-xhk/binary_tree/README.rst

 connect_nodes()
 ^^^^^^^^^^^^^^^
-When using the above methods to construct a binary tree, the neighbour nodes in each level are already connected using :func:`~binary_tree.tree.connect_nodes`.
+When using the above methods to construct a :class:`~binary_tree.Node` instance, the neighbour nodes in each level of its binary tree structure are already connected using :func:`~binary_tree.tree.connect_nodes`.

-You may use this function again to reconfigure a tree after modifying it, or to connect one that was manually set up.
+You may use this function again to reconfigure the binary tree structure of a :class:`~binary_tree.Node` instance after modifying it, or to connect a binary tree strucutre that was manually set up.

->>> root.right.right = None  # Prune the right branch of the right node
+>>> root.right.right = None  # Prune the right branch of the right child
 >>> tree.connect_nodes(root)

 to_string()
 ^^^^^^^^^^^
-Just as a tree can be constructed from string, it can be deconstructed back into one too, using :func:`~binary_tree.tree.to_string`.
+Just as a binary tree can be constructed from string, it can be deconstructed back into one too, using :func:`~binary_tree.tree.to_string`.

 >>> tree.to_string(root)
 "1,2,3,4,,5"